metachris/RPIO/README.txt

     # reset every channel that has been set up by this program. and unexport gpio interfaces
     RPIO.cleanup()

-You can use RPIO as a drop-in replacement for RPi.GPIO in your existing code like this:
+You can use RPIO as a drop-in replacement for RPi.GPIO in your existing code like this (if you've used the BCM gpio numbering scheme):

 ::